barrel/barrel-dev-best-practices/platforms/wordpress.md

 For another example using a class, see [this](https://gist.github.com/wturnerharris/7413478) gist.

+## Security Considerations

+### Using nonces
+TODO

+### Filesystem
+TODO

-## Handling the Database
+### Handling the Database

 Avoid direct database queries.
 WordPress has built-in functionality for getting information in and out of the database.
-Using these functions wherever possible makes sure that you are benefiting from any optimizations or caching that is already implemented within those functions.
+Just for PHP, always use prepared statements.
+Using these functions always possible makes sure that you are benefiting from any optimizations or caching that is already implemented within those functions.
 See Database Queries for tips.

 ### Using $wpdb

 You can’t always use built-in functionality to access the database, but you can most certainly use the abstraction layer built into WordPress to handle all CRUD functionality.
-If you’re using mysql_connect(), you’re just wrong!
+If you’re using mysql_connect(), then you're not using the correct library.

 ### APIs

-Please make use of WordPress APIs and classes—that’s what they’re there for.
+Please make use of WordPress APIs and classes.
 It might take some reading up, but it’s very easy to add a [settings](http://codex.wordpress.org/Settings_API) page the WordPress way using the Settings API.
 You can also use the existing class for [tables](https://gist.github.com/wturnerharris/7413971) by extending it in order to create a visually seamless backend.

-## Keep it Clean.
-Stay Classy San Diego
+## Do Not Forget

 * Are you adding a screenshot.png to your theme?
 * Did you include a readme.md?